Thick brane in mimetic $f(T)$ gravity: Conclusions and discussions

 In this paper, we applied the mimetic $f(T)$ theory into the brane world model.
-The brane is supported by the isolated conform degree of freedom, i.e., the mimetic scalar field.
+The brane is supported by the isolated conformal degree of freedom, i.e., the mimetic scalar field.
 We used the Lagrange multiplier formulation and derived the equations of motion.
 By taking the flat static brane metric which reserves the four-dimensional Poincare invariance, we obtained the explicit equations of motion.
-We set the mimetic field as a single-kink or a double-kink which depends on the parameter $n$.
+We found that the non-kink configuration of the scalar field can also generate a thick brane.
 The warp factor has two forms: $A(y)=-n \ln (\cosh (k y))$ and $A(y)=\ln[\tanh (k (y + c))-\tanh (k (y- c))]$.
-For both cases, we found solutions for three kinds of $f(T)$.
+For both cases, we found solutions for four kinds of $f(T)$.
+For $f(T)=T+\alpha T^b$, we found the cat-like thick brane for some specific parameters.

 By investigating the tensor perturbations of the vielbein, we analysed the stability of this system.
 It was found that the perturbed field equation can be transformed to a Klein-Gordon-like equation and a Schr\"odinger-like equation after the KK decomposition.
 The Schr\"odinger-like equation can further be factorized into a supersymmetric quantum mechanics form, which guarantees that there are no tachyonic gravitons.
 Therefore, the brane in mimetic $f(T)$ theory is stable under the tensor perturbations.
 We also studied the localization of gravity and found that for all the solutions the four-dimensional gravity can be recovered.

-Besides, we found an interesting result, i.e., for the case of the polynomial $f(T)$, the zero modes for both kinds of warp factors are split.
-However, for the case of the exponential $f(T)$, the zero mode is not split, as the case of $f(T)=T$.
-Besides, the effects of the parameters $n$ and $b$ were analysed.
+As we can see from Fig.~\ref{effective potential21}, the potential wells are deep enough, so there are many gravitational resonant KK modes for the solutions with the warp factor~(\ref{warp2}).
+We analysed the effects of different parameters and showed the plot of the gravitational resonant KK modes for $f(T)=T+\alpha T^2$.
+All these gravitational resonant KK modes contribute to the four-dimensional Newtonian potential, so they can cause different results compared with that of $f(T)$-brane generated by a matter field~\cite{Yang:2012hu}.
 As pointed out in Ref.~\cite{Zhong:2017uhn}, scalar perturbations do not propagate on the brane in mimetic gravity, which is different from the case of brane world based on GR.
 Therefore, it is worth to investigate scalar perturbations of the brane system in mimetic $f(T)$ gravity.
-This will be considered in the future.
 Moreover, thick branes with inner structure generated by more than one mimetic scalar fields are also interesting.